o1 Visa Requirements: Everything You Need to Know

 Benefits of an O Visa

-O-1 status is distinguished from other employment related statuses in that it applies to more types of work than other visa categories, such as H or L. One of the benefits of the O visa is that it does not have an annual quota.
+O-1 status is distinguished from other employment-related statuses in that it applies to more types of work than other visa categories, such as H or L. One of the benefits of the O visa is that it does not have an annual quota.
 An important benefit of O-1 status is that it is a viable status to seek for immigrants with alien status subject to the two-year foreign residency requirement of the J-1 exchange visitor program.

 O-1 VISA: INDIVIDUALS OF EXTRAORDINARY ABILITY OR ACHIEVEMENT

-The O-1 nonimmigrant visa is for individuals who possesses extraordinary ability in the arts, sciences, business, education, or athletics, or who has a demonstrated record of extraordinary achievement in the motion picture or television industry.
+The O-1 nonimmigrant visa is for individuals who possess extraordinary ability in the arts, sciences, business, education, or athletics, or who has a demonstrated record of extraordinary achievement in the motion picture or television industry.
 The O visa is separated into different categories and has slightly different criteria and requirements depending on the type of extraordinary ability and work to be performed.

 - The O-1A visa is intended for those individuals with extraordinary ability in the sciences, education, business, or athletics (not including those working in the arts, motion pictures or television industry.)